Understanding MCA & DOLS in Mental Health Care

 Mistake 1: Assuming incapacity based on diagnosis

-– Problem: “He has dementia so he can’t decide”
+– Problem: “He has dementia, so he can’t decide”

 – Solution: Always assess functional capacity for the specific decision; many people with dementia retain capacity for numerous decisions